likeflix-app/backend-isadora/BOOKING_API_DOCUMENTATION.md

 **Authentication:** Required

 **Permissions:**
-- Users can view their own bookings
-- Admins can view any booking
+- Any authenticated user can view any booking

 **Response (200 OK):**
 ```json